 I had rarely seen such a beautiful landscape.

 We have never been to Egypt.

 Adverbs of frequency with the present simple tense

 The most common use of adverbs of frequency is when we use the present tense to talk about our routines and habits.
-In the present tense there is no auxiliary verb.
+In the present tense there is no auxiliary verb in a positive sentence.
 When there is no auxiliary verb we generally put the adverb of frequency between the subject and the verb.